MTD Phase 2 Penalties: The Exact Cost of Non-Compliance featured image

 Phase 2April 2027Over £30,000Majority of self-employed tradespeople; an additional 900,000 traders

-Phase 3April 2028Over £20,000Lower-earning sole traders and part-time landlords; a further 600,000 people
+Phase 3April 2028Over £20,000Lower-earning sole traders and part-time landlords; around a further 970,000 people

 Partnerships are currently excluded from MTD ITSA but HMRC has confirmed they will be brought in at a later date.
 Limited companies use Corporation Tax self-assessment and are not affected by these changes.
+If you are budgeting for compliance obligations more broadly, our guide to Building Safety Act compliance costs covers the other major regulatory expense hitting UK trades in 2026.

 Late payment penalty rates also rise in April 2027